Types Of Ovens (Ultimate Design & Buying Guide)

 Start off my removing your current oven or range.
 Get accurate measurements as much as possible.
 Dispose of that appliance or at least make sure that it’s completely removed from the premises.

 A typical wall cabinet is around 24 inches deep but there are standard ranges that measure 25 to 27 inches so it all depends on the actual depth of the cabinets that you’re pairing the oven with.
-Take note that your oven will stick out a little beyond your cabinet measurements as this extra depth will be for the accommodation of your oven’s closed door.
+Take note that your oven will stick out a little beyond your cabinet measurements as this extra depth will be for the accommodation of the closed door and handle.

 Single Oven